SALES LEADERSHIP SKILLS TRAINING

 Leader enablement is a leadership discipline that relies on methods, tools, technologies, training, and coaching—rather than attributes or qualities—to help leaders achieve uncommon performance results from the people and teams they lead.
 Leader enablement holds that leadership skill can be developed by mastering specific methods, behaviors, tools, and technologies.

 It further asserts that outward leader-like qualities alone, such as charisma, being well dressed, or being glib of tongue are inadequate to the responsibilities of leading people.
 Leaders are most effective when they increase competitive impact, improve productivity, elevate team performance, and progress toward strategic objectives.
-Leader enablement helps leaders leverage their existing talents and strengths to become effective leaders.
+Leader enablement helps leaders leverage their existing leadership talents and leadership strengths to become effective leaders.

 Here’s one of the biggest reasons for ineffective leaders: